andygcui/mac-pomo-timer/README.md

 npm run dist
 ```

-The built DMG will be in the `dist/` directory.
+the built DMG will be in the `dist/` directory.

-## How It Works
+## how it works

-1. **Select a Plant**: Choose your plant type from the home screen
+1. **select a plant**: Choose your plant type from the home screen
-2. **Start Focusing**: Click "Start" and complete a focus session
+2. **start focus**: Click "Start" and complete a focus session
-3. **Water Your Plant**: When the timer ends, click your plant to water it
+3. **water your plant**: When the timer ends, click your plant to water it
-4. **Take Breaks**: Take short or long breaks between focus sessions
+4. **take breaks**: Take short or long breaks between focus sessions
-5. **Watch It Grow**: Your plant progresses through stages as you complete sessions
+5. **watch it grow**: Your plant progresses through stages as you complete sessions
-6. **Level Up**: Unlock achievements and track your total plants grown
+6. **level up**: Unlock achievements and track your total plants grown

-## Development
+## development

-Built with:
+built with:
 - Electron
 - Vanilla JavaScript
 - HTML/CSS